AllieKatW/Discord-TV-Guide-Bot/README.md

 *   **`!now` Command:**
     *   Type `!now` in any channel the bot can read.
     *   The bot will reply with the "Now Playing" and "Up Next" information for the schedule slot closest to the current time.
 It will ignore any `customMessage` entries in the schedule for this command.
+*   **`!day`, `!week` Commands:**
+    *   The bot will respond with either the current day's schedule or the full week's schedule.
+As a personal preference, Sunday is placed at the end of the list.
+*   **`!movies` Command:**
+    *   The bot will respond with the week's movie schedule.
+Movies in your schedule must begin with the prefix `MOVIE:` in order for this to work.
+As with the other schedule commands, Sunday is placed at the end of the list.
+*   **`!clear` Command:**
+    *   Removes the last 12 hours worth of bot messages from the designated text channel.
+The user must have message removal permissions for this command to work.
 *   **`!refresh` Command:**
     *   Type `!refresh` in any channel the bot can read.
     *   The bot will: